Finsler manifolds with Positive Weighted Flag Curvature: Appendix

 As in \cite{GrWu2}, for each compact subset $K\subset M$, we may define a metric $d_K$ on the space of $C^\infty$ functions in a neighborhood of $K$, which is independent of the choice of the metric on the manifold and gives the $C^\infty$ topology on the function space.

-By corollary 1 of Theorem 4.1 in \cite{GrWu2}, the proof of theorem \ref{Smooth} reduces to the following 3 lemmas: \begin{lemmaa} The set of locally Lipschitz geodesically convex functions has the maximum closure property, in the sense that given two locally Lipschitz geodesically convex functions $f_1, f_2$, then $\max(f_1,f_2)$ is locally Lipschitz and geodesically convex. \end{lemmaa} \begin{lemmab} The set of locally Lipschitz geodesically convex functions has the $C^\infty$-stability property, in the sense that given any compact set $K\subset M$ and locally Lipschitz geodesically convex function $f$, then there is a positive number $\varepsilon > 0$ such that for any $C^\infty$ function $\phi$ with $d_K$ norm less than $\varepsilon$, $f+\phi$ is locally Lipschitz and geodesically convex on a neighborhood of $K$. \end{lemmab}
+By corollary 1 of Theorem 4.1 in \cite{GrWu2}, the proof of theorem \ref{Smooth} reduces to the following 3 lemmas: \begin{lemmaa} The set of locally Lipschitz strictly convex functions has the maximum closure property, in the sense that given two locally Lipschitz strictly convex functions $f_1, f_2$, then $\max(f_1,f_2)$ is locally Lipschitz and strictly convex. \end{lemmaa} \begin{lemmab} The set of locally Lipschitz strictly convex functions has the $C^\infty$-stability property, in the sense that given any compact set $K\subset M$ and locally Lipschitz strictly convex function $f$, then there is a positive number $\varepsilon > 0$ such that for any $C^\infty$ function $\phi$ with $d_K$ norm less than $\varepsilon$, $f+\phi$ is locally Lipschitz and strictly convex on a neighborhood of $K$. \end{lemmab}

 The above two lemmas are elementary.
-The last one is less trivial: \begin{lemmac} The set of locally Lipschitz geodesically convex functions has the local approximation property, in the sense that given any $x\in M$, there is an open neighborhood $U$ of $x$ with the following property: Let $L\subset K$ be compact sets and $V$ be an open set such that $K\subset V\subset U$.
-Given any geodesically convex function $f$ on $V$, $C^\infty$ on $L$, there exists an open neighborhood $W$ of $K$ in $V$, such that for any positive constant $\varepsilon > 0$, there is a $C^\infty$ geodesically convex function $g$ on $V$, satisfying $\sup_K\abs{g - f} < \varepsilon$ and $d_L(f,g)< \varepsilon$. \end{lemmac}
+The last one is less trivial: \begin{lemmac} The set of locally Lipschitz strictly convex functions has the local approximation property, in the sense that given any $x\in M$, there is an open neighborhood $U$ of $x$ with the following property: Let $L\subset K$ be compact sets and $V$ be an open set such that $K\subset V\subset U$.
+Given any locally Lipschitz strictly convex function $f$ on $V$, $C^\infty$ on $L$, there exists an open neighborhood $W$ of $K$ in $V$, such that for any positive constant $\varepsilon > 0$, there is a $C^\infty$, locally Lipschitz, and strictly convex function $g$ on $V$, satisfying $\sup_K\abs{g - f} < \varepsilon$ and $d_L(f,g)< \varepsilon$. \end{lemmac}

 \begin{nproof} We choose a Riemannian metric $g$ on $M$, and let $U$ be a pre-compact neighborhood of $x$ in $M$.
 Now choose $W$ and $\delta$ so that the $\delta$-neighborhood of $W$, with respect to $g$, is contained in $V$.
 We further assume that $\exp^g$ maps the $\delta$-ball in $T_pM$ diffeomorphically onto its image for all $p\in W$ where $\exp^g$ is the exponential map of $g$.
 For any $p\in W$, let